-One of the main principles of the CEFR is the promotion of the positive formulation educational aims and outcomes at all levels.
+One of the main principles of the CEFR is the promotion of the positive formulation of educational aims and outcomes at all levels.
 Its 'Can do' definition of aspects of proficiency provides a clear, shared roadmap for learning, and a far more nuanced instrument to gauge progress than an exclusive focus on scores in tests and examinations.
 This principle is based on the CEFR view of language as a vehicle for opportunity and success in social, educational and professional domains.
 This key feature contributes to the Council of Europe's goal of quality inclusive education as a right of all citizens.
-The of Europe's Committee of Council Ministers recommends the 'use of the CEFR as a tool for coherent, transparent and effective plurilingual education in such a way as to promote democratic citizenship, social cohesion and intercultural dialogue' (click here).
+The Council of Europe's Committee of Ministers recommends the 'use of the CEFR as a tool for coherent, transparent and effective plurilingual education in such a way as to promote democratic citizenship, social cohesion and intercultural dialogue' (CM/Rec(2008)7).

 As well as being used as a reference tool by almost all member states of the Council of Europe and the European Union, the CEFR has also had a considerable influence beyond Europe and this is an on-going process.
-In fact, the CEFR is being used not only to provide transparency and clear reference points for assessment purposes, but also increasingly to inform curriculum reform and pedagogy.
-This
+In fact, the CEFR is being used not only to provide transparency and clear